knaw-huc/golden-agents-bredius/README.md

 These are linked to their respective notary in the Notarissennetwerk (https://notarissennetwerk.nl/) in [`excerpt2notary.csv`](notaries/excerpt2notary.csv) and transformed into a linkset using the `schema:author` property in [`linkset_excerpt2notary.trig`](notaries/linkset_excerpt2notary.trig).

+### Reconciliation with inventories

+We link the excerpts to the inventories they came from.
+These are described seperately in the EAD of collection 'Archief Abraham Bredius' (https://rkd.nl/explore/archives/details/NL-HaRKD-0380).
+See [`linkset_excerpt_inventories.trig`](inventories/linkset_excerpt_inventories.trig).

 ## Linksets / Reconciliation
 WIP